 Arriving at Your Freelance Rates

-For the creatives trying to sell non-commercial works, valuation can be a bit more arbitrary.
+If you’re trying to sell non-commercial works, valuation can be a bit more arbitrary.
 It’s important to lean on your network of fellow artists, gallerists, and art dealers.
-Become a participant in your local art scene and show up to galleries, attend open studios and frequent fairs.
+Become a participant in your local art scene and show up to galleries, attend open studios, and frequent fairs.
 Pay attention to art publications and social media and evaluate where your particular genre fits in.
 Follow the work of artists whose work shares similarities with yours.
 How much are they selling their work for?
-How much are galleries valuing other artists works at?
-Understanding the role your work plays within the larger market will give you the confidence when negotiating prices.
+How much are galleries valuing other artists’ works?
+Understanding the role your work plays within the larger market will give you confidence when negotiating prices.
 Pay attention to what people are already paying for your work.
 If art collectors or gallerists aren’t trying to negotiate your prices, it may be time to raise your prices.

 Negotiation Strategies for Artists and Creatives

 No matter what area of the creative world that you work in, you will always run into clients that want to negotiate prices.
 It’s important to develop some negotiation strategies in order to ensure you’re confidently demanding what you want.